-Detailed Personal Independence Payment (PIP) figures are not yet included within this publication and are published separately as Experimental Statistics until assessed as National Statistics.
+Detailed Personal Independence Payment (PIP) figures are not yet included within this publication but are published separately as Experimental Statistics.
 PIP statistics are available here.

-Similar statistics on Universal Credit (UC), which is being introduced in Northern Ireland on a phased geographical basis from September 2017 to December 2018 are not included in this publication but will be published separately when available.
+Statistics on Universal Credit (UC), which is being introduced in Northern Ireland on a phased geographical basis from September 2017 to December 2018, are not included in this publication but will be published separately when available.